christroutner/bch-tests/README.md

 and [part 2](https://developer.bitcoin.com/tutorials/wormhole-2-full-node.html)
 to set up your own Wormhole-enabled Bitcoin Cash full node.

-- Each app can be installed with `npm install`
+- Install dependencies by running `npm install`
-- Each app can be executed with `npm start`
+- Each app can be executed by entering its directory and executing it with `npm start`

 These programs use my own hard-coded addresses.
 Replace them with your own BCH test-net addresses.
 If you are following along in the tutorial, this is the